CRITERIA FOR FOSTERING

 - A willingness to work with the care plan for the child including working with their families;

 - A willingness to attend meetings, support groups and training courses.

 At the end of the assessment, you will be invited to attend the Agency’s Fostering Panel when your approval will be discussed and a decision made.
 Read more about the Panel.

 About Foster Caring.

 If you have children, it is important that you talk with them at an early stage about being part of a fostering family.

-Becoming a foster carer and fostering children holds many challenges for fostering families.
+Becoming a carer holds many challenges for their families.
 It is a big step that everyone in the household should approve of and be fully involved in, the decision to foster.